-\ifanon \else \textbf{Acknowledgments.} We would like to thank Gaurav Ghosal, Gintare Karolina Dziugaite, George H Chen, Christina Baek, and Jacob Springer for valuable feedback on earlier versions of this draft.
-We are also grateful to Andrej Risteski for discussions. \fi
+\ifanon \else \textbf{Acknowledgments.} We would like to thank Gaurav Ghosal, Gintare Karolina Dziugaite, George H Chen, Christina Baek, Jacob Springer for valuable feedback on earlier versions of this manuscript.
+We are also deeply grateful to Omar Salemohamed, Andrej Risteski, Alberto Bietti, Ekdeep Singh Lubana and Andrew Lampinen for many discussions and pointers to related work. \fi

-\ifarxiv \else \paragraph{Ethics statement.} This work is purely conceptual and theoretical in nature and the authors acknowledge the ICLR code of ethics.
-No human subjects, personal data, sensitive information are involved.

-\paragraph{Reproducibility statement.} We have taken several steps to ensure reproducibility of our results.
-(1) \emph{Experimental design:} The in-weights path-star task and its in-context counterpart are formally described in \cref{sec:experiments}, with additional details on training regimes and failure cases of the in-context task in \cref{app:path_star_in_context}.
-(2) \emph{Model setup:} Architecture choices (\gptmid{}), training schedules, hyperparameter settings, tokenization, prefix/target formats, and the role of pause tokens are provided in \cref{app:exp-setup,app:other-insights}.
-(3) \emph{Analysis:} Sensitivity analyses and extended empirical results, such as the hardest–token–only setting and embedding geometry analyses, are presented in \cref{app:other-insights}.
-Informal propositions (e.g., spectral bias) are labeled as propositions \cref{sec:geometry-spectral-bias}, with informal proofs and extended discussion in \cref{app:proof_geometry_complexity,app:spectral-bias-global-geometry}. \fi

-\ifarxiv \else \paragraph{LLM usage statement.} We declare the use of Large Language Models (LLMs) as general-purpose assistive tools in the preparation of this manuscript.
-LLMs were used for minor code refactoring and visualization adjustments, and helping locating some relevant literature () with all sources subsequently manually verified.
-No part of the conceptualization, theoretical contributions, experimental design, or core scientific results relied on LLMs.
-The originality, technical content, and analysis presented in this work are entirely the result of the authors' efforts. \fi